 One thing to note: This list is for traditional cast-iron pans.
 If you’ve got an enamel-coated cast iron pan (like this one), you don’t need to adhere to this list—you can just get cooking!

-And if you do make a mistake with your cast-iron pan and it gets really dirty, we’ve got the cleaning tips you need.
+And if you do make a mistake with your cast-iron pan and it gets really dirty, we’ve got the products you need to clean it.
 Cast iron is tough and can withstand a slip-up or two.
 Don’t miss these 13 other mistakes you’re probably making with your cast-iron skillet.